Travel Portland: Campaigns and projects

 In 1985, POVA collaborated with the Port of Portland and tourism officials in Oregon and Washington to bring Japanese tourists to the Pacific Northwest.
 The organization has also promoted Portland to industry travel planners in Europe and other parts of the U.S. In the 1990s, POVA was a major contributor to the Travel Industry Council of Oregon.
 POVA co-sponsored astronaut Richard O. Covey's publicity tour of Portland.
 POVA was among groups opposing 1994 Oregon Ballot Measure 13, which focused on restricting LGBTQ rights in public education.

 In 1998, POVA installed a live camera at Pittock Mansion, offering views of downtown Portland and Mount Hood on clear days.
 POVA also produced an album called Sounds of Portland in collaboration with KXL-FM and other companies.
 The album featured fourteen local musicians and raised funds for the Oregon Museum of Science and Industry and music programs in local schools.
 Fareless Square was also expanded to cover the Lloyd District, Oregon Convention Center (OCC), and Rose Quarter as part of an agreement between the city, Multnomah County, Metro, the Tri-County Lodging Association, national rental car companies, and POVA.
 Additionally, the Oregon Legislative Assembly amended state law to exempt trade shows from a ban on vendors displaying slot machines and video lottery terminals outside Oregon Lottery and tribal casinos, based on a request from POVA and the Oregon Tourism Commission; the reversal allowed Portland to host an Indian Gaming Association convention at the OCC in 2000.

 In 2000, POVA helped fund a task force to improve east Multnomah County tourism.
-Mayor Vera Katz announced the formation of the Pacific Gateway Alliance in 2001; the agreement between the cities and ports of Portland and Vancouver, Washington, as well as POVA and the Portland Development Commission (PDC), was created to "promote our companies to the world as never before, with the goal of creating new markets for exports, tourism and business investment".
+Mayor Vera Katz announced the formation of the Pacific Gateway Alliance in 2001; the agreement between the cities and ports of Portland and Vancouver, Washington, as well as POVA and the Portland Development Commission, was created to "promote our companies to the world as never before, with the goal of creating new markets for exports, tourism and business investment".
 Katz said the alliance would "support local efforts such as deepening the Columbia River navigation channel while complementing our environmental clean-up in the Portland harbor".

 In 2001, The Oregonian said POVA's annual "Big Deal" campaign historically promoted Portland tourism in California, Idaho, Oregon, and Washington from October through May.
 POVA spent $120,000 on the campaign starting in October 2001, which was more focused on Oregon and Washington than in past years.

 The organization has used a promotional video featuring Allow Me, a bronze sculpture in Pioneer Courthouse Square of a man holding an umbrella, in acknowledgment of the city's rainy weather.